 There is no writing method that is better than the other one, just go for the technique that fits your writing better.
 If you are not sure yet, which writing technique fits you better, here are some pros and cons of both creating styles.

-- It requires less editing and reduces the chance of plot holes
+• It requires less editing and reduces the chance of plot holes

-- It gives the writer the opportunity to get to know their story and characters fully before starting to write by creating character sheets and making sure the message you want to tell the readers will be in it
+• It gives the writer the opportunity to get to know their story and characters fully before starting to write by creating character sheets and making sure the message you want to tell the readers will be in it

-- It gives you a clear writing path without any surprises.
-You can concentrate more on finding the best fitting words, instead of worrying about the story development
+• It gives you a clear writing path without any surprises.
+You can concentrate more on finding the best-fitting words, instead of worrying about the story development

 The downside of plotting

-- It´s very time consuming
+• It´s very time-consuming

-- Sticking to a planned story can feel boring and you might miss the creative flow
+• Sticking to a planned story can feel boring and you might miss the creative flow

-- If you get an amazing idea, while writing and want to change your story, you might feel like it was a waste to spend all the time on the outline planning or you even have to start planning again and again in the progress of writing
+• If you get an amazing idea while writing and want to change your story, you might feel like it was a waste to spend all the time on the outline planning or you even have to start planning again and again in the progress of writing

-- Writers can enjoy their creative flow fully
+• Writers can enjoy their creative flow fully

-- You won´t waste any time and can start writing your story right when the muse kisses you
+• You won´t waste any time and can start writing your story right when the muse kisses you

-- Your story might be finished earlier, cause you started writing earlier
+• Your story might be finished earlier, cause you started writing earlier

-- The storyline might be more natural and creative as you come up with the details while writing it
+• The storyline might be more natural and creative as you come up with the details while writing it

 The downside of pantsing

-- Missing inspiration can hold you back from continuing writing
+• Missing inspiration can hold you back from continuing writing

-- Your story might make the wrong turn and you have to go back and delete parts
+• Your story might make the wrong turn and you have to go back and delete parts

-- Plot holes happen and you have to edit them afterwards and find a way to change the already written story to make them work out
+• Plot holes happen and you have to edit them afterwards and find a way to change the already written story to make them work out

 Are you a Plotter or a Pantser?

-Now that you know the ups and downs of both writing techniques you might feel more attracted by one method.
-But not all writers have a preferences and most of them, myself included, would describe themselves as Plantsers – the perfect mixture of both.
+Now that you know the ups and downs of both writing techniques you might feel more attracted to one method.
+But not all writers have a preference and most of them, myself included, would describe themselves as Plantsers – the perfect mixture of both.
 I personally plot around 20 % of my story before I start writing.
 The more I outline the easier the writing progress is, but I also love it when inspiration hits me and a scene goes completely different than expected and a side character suddenly ends up being one of the main protagonists.
 I don´t want to be bothered by outlining the character sheets completely, but having a rare idea of where I want to go with my story helps me a lot in increasing my daily word count.
 Especially for writing challenges like the #NaNoWriMo it´s helpful to plot as much as you can in advance, so you can write the first draft of your story in just 30 days.

 How would you describe your own plotting style: Are you a Plotter, a Pantser or even a Plantser?

-38 comments
+80 comments

-Liebe Tiziana, wie du würde ich mich als irgendwas dazwischen bezeichnen, wobei ich ja mit Schubladen generell so meine Schwierigkeiten habe.
+1. Liebe Tiziana, wie du würde ich mich als irgendwas dazwischen bezeichnen, wobei ich ja mit Schubladen generell so meine Schwierigkeiten habe.
 Ich habe zwar immer eine Grundidee und gewisse Eckpfeiler meiner Geschichte, aber dann überlasse ich doch lieber alles dem Gefühl, ob sich die Geschichte im Moment des Schreibens richtig für mich anfühlt.
 Ich glaube, anders könnte ich es auch gar nicht.
 Ich denke aber, gerade wenn man Krimis oder ähnliche Werke verfasst, dann ist es ohne strukturierte Planung gar nicht möglich.
 Richtig Interessante Einblicke ins Autorenleben, bitte gerade mehr davon.
 Ich wünsche dir eine ganz fantastische neue Woche und hoffe dir geht es richtig gut.
 Alles, alles Liebe, x S.Mirli

 https://www.mirlime.at

-I had never heard of either of these terms before, but have loved reading about each writing style!
+2. I had never heard of either of these terms before, but have loved reading about each writing style!
 I think I would lean more on the side of the plotter, even though I’ve never really written many stories before.
 I think it would be really neat to start back up again though!

 Make Life Marvelous

-Hey Tiziana, hope you’re having a fantastic beginning of the year!
+3. Hey Tiziana, hope you’re having a fantastic beginning of the year!

 This is very useful since I really enjoy writing for my blog and even for some other projects, despite it is not my main profession but it is always nice to spot the terms and certain techniques in order to improve 🙂